 ArcIMS comes with two Java Viewers: Java Custom and Java Standard.
 Both have the same functionality.
 The Java Custom Viewer uses JavaScript to communicate with the applets.
 It can be customized using methods in a Viewer Object Model API.
 The Java Custom Viewer is supported only on Internet Explorer version 4.x or higher.
-An example Java Custom Viewer is shown below.
+An example Java Custom Viewer is shown on the following page.